 Having a stable irrigation valve box is very important.
 There are a few options to consider.
 (1) The cheapest and most resourceful is to place a brick in each of the four corners where the box will lay.
 Many are under the impression that you will have to cut or trim parts of the bottom of the valve box to accommodate for the pipes.
 However, the box should lie higher than the pipes and should not be resting of the pipes or putting pressure on them.
 (2) A very reliable solution for stabilization is to use a valve box platform.
 This platform is placed underneath the sprinkler valve box and has corresponding ledges for a secure fit.
 It has push out plastic tabs that allow for the pipes to easily come out the side.
 The bottom of these tabs allow for stable platforms for the pipes coming from the valves.
 Placing gravel on in inside of the box provides for extra stability and keeps the inside of the valve box clean from roots or debris.

 We hope this guide was educational and will aid you in your buying decision.
-Browse our products to find the right valve box, covers, and other parts accessories to improve your lawn.
+Browse our products to find the right above ground valve box, covers, and other parts accessories to improve your lawn.
 If you are having trouble finding the right part, or need help with your project, contact our team of knowledgeable professionals.

 If you need one, hurry and sign up for a free sprinkler design.